Roanoke,TX Work Injuries?

 I was transported to the hospital after my work accident in Roanoke where can I pick-up my medical records?

-You were likely taken to Baylor Scott & White Medical Center – Trophy Club which is a nearby facility in Roanoke.
+You were likely taken to Medical City Denton which is a nearby facility in Roanoke.
 Once you enter the main entrance of the hospital you can ask for the medical records department.
 Be sure to get both your medical records and your billing records.

 General Personal Injury FAQs — Roanoke

 - Do I have to take a low offer or can we fight for a better result?You never have to accept a lowball.
-We negotiate hard with insurers, and when needed we move toward a out-of-court settlement following litigation.
-Our case histories include results such as 1.35M.
+We negotiate hard with insurers, and when needed we move toward a high-value verdict in 16th Judicial District Court.
+Our case histories include results such as 1.86M.
 The goal is simple: fair compensation for your losses in Roanoke.

 Have you been hurt?